As a programmer or database administrator, you’ll need a SQL editor to manage and edit databases for your applications.

 If you’re in need for support and have questions related to the tools as well as database related queries, the Toad community is where you can get lots of help, resources and videos.

-Since this website is on WordPress and MySQL, I use PHPMyAdmin extensively to manage my database from checking table records to deleting unwanted data.
+Since this website is using WordPress and MySQL, I use PHPMyAdmin as a SQL editor extensively to manage my database from checking table records to deleting unwanted data.